alejandroqh/z39/README.md

-# z39 — Z3-powered reasoning for AI agents
+# Z39 is z3-powered reasoning for AI agents

 > **The missing link between LLM reasoning and formal verification.**